 First, some basics – a typical 6-pulse VFD has 3 main parts.

 Part 1 is the rectifier stage which converts incoming AC power to DC power.
 It is important to note that the rectifier stage is like a one-way street and allows energy to flow into the inverter but not back onto the utility.
+This is important when considering energy that is regenerated back onto a drive.
+Without some provision like a brake resistor or regen drive, there is no place for the energy to go.

 Part 2 is the DC bus which consists of a capacitor bank which helps smooth out the rectified power and acts as an energy buffer.
 Part 3 is the transistor or IGBT output stage.
-The IGBTs use pulse width modulation (PWM) to actively switch on and off the DC bus voltage to the motor, resulting in an AC current to the motor.
+The IGBTs use pulse width modulation (PWM) to actively switch on-and-off the DC bus voltage to the motor, resulting in an AC current to the motor.
 The AC current can potentially flow both directions across the IGBT so the energy flow here is bi-directional.

 Gravitational Energy = mass * gravity constant * height of travel